-The GEE analyses show no significant effect of the interaction between the group, time, and group (Table 4).
+The GEE analyses show no significant effect of the interaction between the groups and time (Table 4).
 In a multivariable model without the interaction term, the percentage of patients meeting PA guidelines increased at 12 weeks compared to baseline (Table 4, Figure 4).
 In addition, the percentage of patients meeting PA guidelines was greater in the 12-week group (Figure 4).